-1 Make sure the multiplexed scale and position knobs to the right of the key are selected for digital channels.

-If the arrow to the left of the [Digital] key is not illuminated, press the key.

-2 Use the multiplexed Select knob to select the channel.

-The selected waveform is highlighted in red.

-3 Use the multiplexed Position knob to move the selected channel waveform.
+- 1 Make sure the multiplexed scale and position knobs above and below the key are selected for digital channels. - If the arrow to the left of the [Digital] key is not illuminated, press the key. - 2 Use the multiplexed Select knob to select the channel. - The selected waveform is highlighted in red. - 3 Use the multiplexed Position knob to move the selected channel waveform.

-If a channel waveform is repositioned over another channel waveform, the indicator at the left edge of the trace will change from Dnn designation (where nn is a one or two digit channel number) to D. The "" indicates that two channels are overlaid.
+If a channel waveform is repositioned over another channel waveform, the indicator at the left edge of the trace will change from Dnn designation (where nn is a one or two digit channel number) to D. The "" indicates that multiple channels are overlaid